cypher256/java-extension-pack/README.md

 ![](https://img.shields.io/visual-studio-marketplace/i/Pleiades.java-extension-pack-jdk?color=blue)
 ![](https://img.shields.io/visual-studio-marketplace/last-updated/Pleiades.java-extension-pack-jdk?color=orange)

+The extension greatly reduces the installation, configuration effort, and [configuration errors](https://stackoverflow.com/search?q=vscode+jdk) for general Java developers.
 There is no need to manually install the JDK or set the JAVA_HOME environment variables.
 It also comes pre-included with extensions that most Java developers need, such as Maven, Gradle, Spring, Lombok, and Tomcat start/stop, so you can start developing right out of the box with zero configuration.
 <br>
 <br>
 <br>